How To Choose The Best OBDII Reader

 Key Features: OBD 1 and OBD 2 reading ability.
 Read and Reset ABS and SRS codes on most Domestic, Toyota, and Honda vehicles.
 Captures Freeze-frame data as well as snapshots of the PIDS when the code was thrown.
 Battery backup lets you playback data after the vehicle is shutdown

 It is easy to mistake the INNOVA 31703 CarScan for a smartphone.
 While it can’t make calls and send text messages, it can read and erase ABS and SRS codes on popular 1996 and newer GM, Chrysler, Ford, Toyota and Honda vehicles.

 The INNOVA 31703 can also display, record and playback live OBD-II data graphs and can read/scan/reset ABS and SRS error codes.
 It can also be used on older OBD-I equipped vehicles, and it has memory and battery backup so you can perform off-site CPU review and performance analysis.

-Grab the best price on the Innova 31703 here at Amazon.
+Grab the lowest price on the Innova 31703 here at Amazon.

 The INNOVA 31703 stands out because it can present on-screen code definitions and it offers the ability to print and manage vehicle diagnostic reports.

 Key Features: Last on our list is a TPMS system!
 It does read and clear generic OBD2 codes, but really shines with it's features for working on tires and removing that pesky TMP light!
 Programs MX sensors, displays sensor id, tire pressure, etc. Activates 315 and 433 mhz sensors!

 The Autel TS401 MaxiTPMS Professional scanning tool comes with a hefty price tag, but you get your money’s worth in terms of features and performance.
 This scanning tool can activate all magnetic frequencies and tire deflation triggered sensors using 125KHZ continuous or modulated wave signals.